NHERI-SimCenter/WE-UQ/Examples/weuq-0014/README.rst

 Finite Element Analysis
 """""""""""""""""""""""""
-The finite element analysis options, specified the **FEM** panel.
+The finite element analysis options are specified in the **FEM** panel.
 For this example, keep the default values as seen in :numref:`fig-we14-FEM-panel`.

 .. _fig-we14-FEM-panel: